Coast Guard Offloads More Than Two Tons Of Seized Cocaine In Miami Beach

 MIAMI (CBSMiami) – The crew of the Coast Guard Cutter Tampa offloaded more than two tons of cocaine at the Miami Beach base on Tuesday.

-The 5,500 pounds of cocaine, worth an estimated $94.6 million, was seized from a low profile vessel off the coast of Punta Gallinas, Colombia.READ MORE: 2 Hialeah Police Officers Arrested, Charged With Official Misconduct, Falsifying Public Records
+The 5,500 pounds of cocaine, worth an estimated $94.6 million, was seized from a low profile vessel off the coast of Punta Gallinas, Colombia.READ MORE: Authorities Arrest Broward Schools Superintendent Robert Runcie On Perjury Charge

-A maritime patrol flight spotted the vessel on April 9, and a law enforcement team from the cutter detained three suspects and discovered 87 bales of cocaine.READ MORE: Broward County Schools Superintendent Robert Runcie Arrested, Charged With Perjury
+A maritime patrol flight spotted the vessel on April 9, and a law enforcement team from the cutter detained three suspects and discovered 87 bales of cocaine.READ MORE: Jaime's Law, Named After Parkland Shooting Victim, Reintroduced In Congress To Require Ammunition Background Checks

 “This event is the perfect example of numerous key partners unifying our efforts to counter transnational criminal organizations who look to exploit the maritime environment,” said Lt.
 Cmdr.
 Jason Neiman, Seventh District public affairs officer, is a statement.

-The vessel was destroyed as a hazard to navigation.MORE NEWS: Former Sen. Bill Nelson Testifies At Senate Confirmation Hearing For NASA’s Top Job
+The vessel was destroyed as a hazard to navigation.MORE NEWS: Antonio Brown Settles Lawsuit With Former Trainer Who Accused Him Of Sexual Assault

 The interdiction was the result of multi-agency efforts in support of U.S. Southern Command’s enhanced counter-narcotics operations in the Western Hemisphere, the Organized Crime Drug Enforcement Task Force, and High Intensity Drug Trafficking.